Nipple Piercings Beaten to Death

 This is a question that comes up often and I should state that even the most die-hard, "I only want one nipple piercing." often will return to the studio to get the second.
 It's a balance thing.
 When it comes to doing one at a time there are a few advantages including giving your partner one nipple to enjoy and being able to sleep more comfortably on the side that isn't pierced.
 However, doing both at the same time means you will only have to go through the piercing procedure once, healing once and it is easier to get the piercing to appear to match if they are both done at the same time.
 You should consider your lifestyle, talk to your partner and consider if you will be happy with just one beforehand.

 Often the issue is pain or the fear of pain.
 I found that it is extremely rare that a piercee ends up getting the first one and decides that the pain is too great to get the second.
-In fact often, mainly because we are all wired differently and both of our nipples are of a different size and shape, that they find the experience different from one nipple to the other.
+In fact often, mainly because we are all wired differently and both of our nipples are of different size and shape, that they find the experience different from one nipple to the other.
 For this reason, I usually suggest starting with the more sensitive nipple first and getting it out of the way.

 Risks & Concerns:

 As with any piercing, the greatest risk is an infection.
 This is increased with the fact that often nipple piercings take a long time to heal and thus there is a higher risk to exposure of pathogens.
-This will mean a commitment to aftercare including 20 minutes a day of hot soaks, cleaning in the shower twice daily, controlling contact with and cleaning your environment around, good hygiene and developing habits to reduce abuse and cross contamination.
+This will mean a commitment to aftercare including 20 minutes a day of hot soaks, cleaning in the shower twice daily, controlling contact with and cleaning your environment around, good hygiene and developing habits to reduce abuse and cross-contamination.
 Don't fool yourself it can be a commitment and a little life-changing.
 Know your facts beforehand and take steps to ensure your piercing heals without infection or other problems.

 Since the human nipple is an erogenous area, if you are sexually active you will also have to get a commitment from your sexual partner to stay completely away from the area.
-A lot of the infection that I have seen in nipple piercings have come from a partner that in the heat of the moment had contact with the healing piercing.
-Like with any healthy relationship communication is important, talk to your partner beforehand and make them aware of the ban on contact of any kind, Also consider doing one at a time to give your partner one nipple to enjoy while the other heals.
+A lot of the infection that I have seen in nipple piercings has come from a partner that in the heat of the moment had contact with the healing piercing.
+Like with any healthy relationship communication is important, talk to your partner beforehand and make them aware of the ban on the contact of any kind, Also consider doing one at a time to give your partner one nipple to enjoy while the other heals.

 The nipple will almost always increase in sensitivity and size to allow space for the jewelry.
 Some may find the stimulation to be too much or the larger nipple to be more noticeable under clothing.
-Jewelry too can make the fact that you have your nipple pierced more noticeable under tight fitting clothing.
-So, you may need to wear clothing that is more loose fitting for work or social function where you don't want others to know about your piercing.
+Jewelry too can make the fact that you have your nipple pierced more noticeable under tight-fitting clothing.
+So, you may need to wear clothing that is more loose-fitting for work or social function where you don't want others to know about your piercing.

 Pregnancy and breastfeeding is also a concern.
 If you are a woman who is considering starting a family, you may want to delay getting the piercing or at the least discuss how your piercing will be affected by the changes your body will go through.
-Of course, breastfeeding is an issue as I mentioned above but also the female body goes through a number of changes during pregnancy and this could affect how will the piercing heals and even cause a change or rejection of a well-healed piercing.
+Of course, breastfeeding is an issue as I mentioned above but also the female body goes through a number of changes during pregnancy and this could affect how well the piercing heals and even cause a change or rejection of a well-healed piercing.
 I strongly advise waiting if you are planning on getting pregnant in the next year.
 The strain of pregnancy combined with the stress of healing a piercing is asking for problems and depending on where the birth takes place and the medical personnel involved they may require that you remove the jewelry during the birth.

 Another concern is your work and play.
 If your work involves a lot of lifting you may have add discomfort in the upper chest with a newly pierced nipple.
 Employment that involves contact with the upper chest can cause stress, abuse, and discomfort.
 Also, if you are involved with sports or other physical activity that will involve contact or stress on the upper chest can prolong healing or at the least discomfort during healing.